Polycarbonate (PC) Plastic: From Transparency to Impact Resistance

 Comparisons with Similar Materials

-Acrylic (PMMA): Offers transparency and optical clarity like PC but lacks PC’s impact resistance, which is suitable for applications such as signage and display cases.
+Acrylic (PMMA): PMMA offers transparency and optical clarity like PC but lacks PC’s impact resistance, making it suitable for applications such as signage and display cases.

 PETG (Polyethylene Terephthalate Glycol-Modified): Known for transparency and impact resistance, PETG is a safer alternative to PC in applications sensitive to BPA concerns.